-- Attention was drawn to the risk of AI widening the digital divide between advanced and developing countries. - It was emphasized that considering the current situation where Large Language Models (LLMs) are developed by a few companies in a few countries, efforts should be made to democratize AI, with a focus on the concept of digital inclusion. - The development and provision of open innovation and open-source LLMs were considered effective means to address this issue. - The international community should not lose the basic viewpoint of ensuring meaningful and universal connectivity, and that it should develop digital infrastructure and digital skills as the basis for that.
+- Attention was drawn to the risk of AI widening the digital divide between advanced and developing countries. - It was emphasized that considering the current situation where large-scale language models are developed by a few countries or companies, efforts should be made to democratize AI, with a focus on the concept of digital inclusion. - The development and provision of open innovation and open-source large-scale language models were considered effective means to address this issue.